pradym/datacleaning/README.md

 For each subject there will be 6 of these, one per activity and for all 30 subjects there will be a total of 180.
 If for example we chose 40 columns (in Step 2)  table would be 180 x 42 (includes subject and activity columns).
 We can then convert it into a tidy table in the desired format.

 The file created for submission is named "pradymtbl.txt" and is created in the same directory where the run_analysis.R is run from.
+This file can be read using read.table() with header=TRUE flag.
+It can also be previewed in Notepad or other text editors.

 NOTES: